hardBSDk/commands-bible/README.md

 ```sh
 sudo dmidecode -t memory
 ```
-#### Show how fast your hard disk read the data (X is the letter of your disk, use fdisk -l to check)
+#### Show how fast your hard disk read the data (X is the letter of your disk, use "fdisk -l" to check)
 ```sh
 hdparm -t /dev/sdX
 ```